vippsas/vipps-woocommerce/readme.txt

 = 2021.xx.xx  version 1.7.14 =
- Add extra supports for plugins like Yith WooCommerce Name Your Price and move compatibility hacks into a separate file
+ Add extra supports for plugins like Yith WooCommerce Name Your Price and move compatibility hacks into a separate file Support non-standard pretty permalinks by stopping redirect_canonical after a special page has been requested.

 = 2021.09.13 version 1.7.13 =
  Ensure refunds of 0 NOK are not handled by Vipps